 If events or changes in circumstances cause management to have serious doubts about the collectibility of the contractual payments, a loan may be categorized as impaired and interest is no longer accrued.
 Any subsequent payments on impaired loans are applied to reduce the outstanding loan balances, including accrued interest and advances.
-When loans are considered impaired, the allowance for loan loss is updated to reflect the change in the valuation of collateral security.
-The table below summarizes the impaired loans:
+When loans are considered impaired the allowance for loan loss is updated to reflect the change in the valuation of collateral security.
+The tables below summarize the impaired loans and their activity for the periods ended June 30, 2009 and 2008: